mariusaarsnes/it2810-webutvikling-h17-prosjekt-4-group-50/DOC.md

         });

 ### Design <a name= "Design"></a>
-We have desided to go for a very simple design.
+We have decided to go for a very simple design.
 The main focus of this project is the database interaction, and we felt that with a simple design this focus could be even more enhanced.
 Seeing as changes may arise during development, the images below simply serve as a rough approximation of how the site may end up looking.
 There may, and probably will be made changes to the final design.

 ![Image of design](images/frontpage.jpg)

+### Project Structure <a name="ProjectStructure"></a>
+Our structure is, right now, a bit messy.
+The frontend and back-end are split in two different main directories.
+The thought of this as a logical differentiation at first, but now see benefits of having the functionality of the server-side in a sub-folder while the functionality of the website is at the root folder. alternatively, have the website in a main folder and the server in a subfolder under the website.
+Seeing as we are most likely to cahnge the project structure in the future, we have not added a description of it in this document, just yet.